 The acceptance rate of offers in compromise submitted to the IRS is low, although the rate has been rising steadily over the past few years.
 In the early and mid-2000s, the acceptance rate was between 17 and 26 percent.
 However, from 2009 to 2013, the acceptance rate rose sharply, increasing by nearly 95 percent.
 In 2014, the IRS accepted 40 percent of the 68,000 offers it received.
 According to statistics in the IRS Data Book for 2017, the IRS received 62,000 offers in compromise and accepted 25,000 that year; approximately 42 percent.

-The IRS has federal tools at its disposal to collect tax debt.
+The IRS has federal tools at its disposal to collect back taxes.
 The U.S. Department of Treasury can aid in the collection process, potentially garnishing your wages and withholding any tax refunds owed to you.
 It could even put a lien on your assets, although this isn’t done as frequently.
-Review what percentage of tax debt the IRS could potentially collect before you submit your offer.
+Review what percentage of back taxes the IRS could potentially collect before you submit your offer.

-According to the National Taxpayer Advocate, the IRS collects an average of 15 cents per dollar of what is owed on tax debts that are two years old.
-When the debt exceeds three years, the average collection amount drops even further.
+According to the National Taxpayer Advocate, the IRS collects an average of 15 cents per dollar of what is owed on tback taxes that are two years old.
+When the outstanding balances exceed three years, the average collection amount drops even further.
 If you qualify for an offer in compromise, you can reduce your financial burden substantially.

 Part of what has helped increase these rates is the Fresh Start initiative, which the IRS announced in 2012.
 This initiative offers more flexible terms for the offer in compromise program specifically.
 The goal being to aid more taxpayers who are struggling under the burden of their owed taxes.
 The Fresh Start program also benefits the IRS because it helps reduce the number of tax liens issued.
 New rules have been in place since the program expanded in 2012, making it easier for taxpayers to qualify for offers in compromise and installment agreements.

-Recent changes to the processes of submitting and reviewing offers in compromise have created a more streamlined experience for those looking to take advantage of this debt relief option.
+Recent changes to the processes of submitting and reviewing offers in compromise have created a more streamlined experience for those looking to take advantage of this back tax assistance option.
 If you qualify, you can use the streamlined process and contact a member of the IRS’s offer in compromise review team by phone.
 Since this option was launched, the streamlined offers in compromise have been processed 28 days faster than those submitted through the traditional submission process.